Chiefdom: Chiefdoms in archaeological theory

-In archaeological theory, Service's definition of chiefdoms as “redistribution societies with a permanent central agency of coordination” (Service 1962: 144) has been most influential.
+In archaeological theory, Service's definition of chiefdoms as “redistribution societies with a permanent central agency of coordination” (Service 1962: 134) has been most influential.
 Many archaeologists, however, dispute Service's reliance upon redistribution as central to chiefdom societies, and point to differences in the basis of finance (staple finance v. wealth finance).
 Service argued that chief rose to assume a managerial status to redistribute agricultural surplus to ecologically specialized communities within this territory (staple finance).
 Yet in re-studying the Hawaiian chiefdoms used as his case study, Timothy Earle observed that communities were rather self-sufficient.
 What the chief redistributed was not staple goods, but prestige goods to his followers that helped him to maintain his authority (wealth finance).

 Some scholars contest the utility of the chiefdom model for archaeological inquiry.
 The most forceful critique comes from Timothy Pauketat, whose Chiefdom and Other Archaeological Delusions outlines how chiefdoms fail to account for the high variability of the archaeological evidence for middle-range societies.
 Pauketat argues that the evolutionary underpinnings of the chiefdom model are weighed down by racist and outdated theoretical baggage that can be traced back to Lewis Morgan's 19th-century cultural evolution.
 From this perspective, pre-state societies are treated as underdeveloped, the savage and barbaric phases that preceded civilization.
 Pauketat argues that the chiefdom type is a limiting category that should be abandoned, and takes as his main case study Cahokia, a central place for the Mississippian culture of North America.

-Pauketat's provocation, however, fails to offer a sound alternative to the chiefdom type.
+Pauketat's provocation, however, has been accused of not offering a sound alternative to the chiefdom type.
 For while he claims that chiefdoms are a delusion, he describes Cahokia as a civilization.
-This upholds rather than challenges the evolutionary scheme he contests.
+This has been debated to uphold rather than challenge the evolutionary scheme he contests.